Soviet bus stops and abandoned places in Northern Abkhazia

 Bus stop “Hippodrome” in Bzypta

-The bus stop looked so wonderfully weird that we just had to take a closer look and, for reasons we can’t even fathom ourselves, we like finding, and photographing, statues of Lenin!
+The bus stop looked so wonderfully weird that we just had to take a closer look and, for reasons we cant even fathom ourselves, we like finding, and photographing, statues of Lenin!

-A split decision between the two of us followed by a couple of shouts of “stop” to the driver of our marshrutka, which was reverberated by the rest of the passengers on board as he didn’t hear us first time around, and there we were, standing on the side of the road with all our kit, in a town we had no clue about, getting ready for the short walk of a couple of hundred metres or so back in the direction from which we had just come.
+A split decision between the two of us followed by a couple of shouts of “stop” to the driver of our marshrutka, which was reverberated by the rest of the passengers on board as he didn’t hear us the first time around, and there we were, standing on the side of the road with all our kit, in a town we had no clue about, getting ready for the short walk of a couple of hundred metres or so back in the direction from which we had just come.

 Soviet bus stops in Abkhazia

-The bus shelter was rather neglected but then that’s not unusual in Abkhazia.
+The bus shelter was rather neglected but then thats not unusual in Abkhazia.
 The breakup of the Soviet Union, followed by a vicious war with neighbouring Georgia (1992-93) resulted in economic hardship throughout this disputed territory and this adversity is still very much in evidence today.

-What’s more, the nine shelters cost a lot to money to produce.
-During the 1950s, going into the 1960s, Abkhazia’s coast, the “Pearl of the Black Sea”, was one of the most prestigious resorts in the USSR and, hence, a firm favourite with the Soviet elite.
-This, in turn, meant that the budget for producing this series of bus stops was almost endless which turned out to be fortunate for Tsereteli and his team as the complicated, and often intricate, design attached to each of them was expensive to create.
+The other eight stops are just as eye-catching as Hippodrome” and involved a lot of time and effort to create.
+Whats more, the nine shelters cost a lot of money to produce.
+During the 1950s, going into the 1960s, Abkhazias coast, the Pearl of the Black Sea”, was one of the most prestigious resorts in the USSR and, hence, a firm favourite with the Soviet elite.
+This, in turn, meant that the budget for producing this series of bus stops was almost endless which turned out to be fortunate for Chakhava and his team of artists as the complicated, and often intricate, design attached to each of them was expensive to create.

-“Hippodrome” in Bzypta was our first glimpse of these fantastical structures but during our ten days spent travelling around Abkhazia, we did manage to see six of the total nine.
-We were properly able to admire and photograph “Fragment of a Dolphin” in Gagra and “Shell” in Novy Afon.
-We also saw “Fragment of a Fish”, “Cockerel” and “Extraterrestrial Dish”, all of which are on the road to Pitsunda, but only from the grubby window of a travelling marshrutka and so we didn’t manage to take any photos of them.
-I know our mantra is “stop the bus” but the plan was to rent a couple of bikes when we arrived in Pitsunda and cycle back to see them but a) we couldn’t find any bikes to rent and b) Pitsunda was a mesmerising place which took up more of our time than we were anticipating.
+Hippodrome” in Bzypta was our first glimpse of these fantastical structures but during our ten days spent travelling around Abkhazia, we did manage to see six of the total nine.
+We were properly able to admire and photograph Fragment of a Dolphin” in Gagra and Shell” in Novy Afon.
+We also saw Fragment of a Fish”, Cockerel” and Extraterrestrial Dish”, all of which are on the road to Pitsunda, but only from the grubby window of a travelling marshrutka and so we didnt manage to take any photos of them.
+I know our mantra is stop the bus” but the plan was to rent a couple of bikes when we arrived in Pitsunda and cycle back to see them but a) we couldnt find any bikes to rent and b) Pitsunda was a mesmerising place which took up more of our time than we were anticipating.

 Bus stop “Shell” in Novy Afon